dequelabs/puppeteer-devtools/README.md

 # puppeteer-devtools

-Extended puppeteer methods for getting extension devtools contexts
+Extended puppeteer methods for getting extension devtools contexts.

+> This package relies on using internal puppeteer methods to return the Chrome devtools panel, along with extension panels.
+Since it is dependent on undocumented puppeteer apis, it could break in future versions of Chrome/puppeteer so use at your own risk.

 ## Install